skokenes/RxQ/README.md

 The Engine API methods can be found in the [Qlik Sense Developers Help documentation](http://help.qlik.com/en-US/sense-developer/3.1/Subsystems/EngineAPI/Content/Classes/classes.htm).

 ## Builds
-The latest build can be found in the releases [here](https://github.com/axisgroup/RxQAP/releases/tag/v0.1.0).
+The latest build can be found in the releases [here](https://github.com/axisgroup/RxQAP/releases/tag/v0.2.0).
+Builds are also hosted at https://opensrc.axisgroup.com/rxqap/.

 To create your own builds, you can use the following commands to create a build and a minimized build in a `/build` subdirectory:
 ```